Point scores in OT to push Lightning over Blue Jackets 3-2

 Tampa Bay’s Andrei Vasilevskiy and Joonas Korpisalo traded great saves in extra time before Point tapped in a pass from Victor Hedman.

+“(Hedman) wheels around and puts it on my tape and I’m able to get enough of it,” Point said.
+“I didn’t get all of it, but I was lucky enough (that) it kind of bounced the right way and goes in.
+What a great feed by Heddy.”

 Blake Coleman and Mathieu Joseph also scored for the Stanley Cup champions, and Vasilevskiy had 23 saves.
+Tampa Bay became the first defending champion to start the season 3-0 since Dallas in the 1999-00 season.

+“Every single game the bounces are not going to go your way all the time,” Lightning coach Jon Cooper said.
+“But if you trust what you’re doing and trust the structure and you don’t ever have to question the guys’ effort, good things will happen.
+And that’s what been happening for us.”

-Nick Foligno tied the game for the Blue Jackets 47 seconds into the third period.
-Oliver Bjorkstrand also scored and Korpisalo stopped 34 shots as the Blue Jackets slipped to 1-2-2 in their first five.
+Nick Foligno tied the game for Columbus 47 seconds into the third period.
+Oliver Bjorkstrand also scored, and Korpisalo stopped 34 shots as the Blue Jackets slipped to 1-2-2 in their first five.

 It started out well for the Blue Jackets, who were celebrating their 20th home opener, albeit in front an empty house in Nationwide Arena.